ADKAR model

 Knowledge

-The more knowledge and training you can give, the more employees will understand the change and see the benefits of making the change.
-And the easier it will be to transfer that knowledge during the next step in the ADKAR change management process.
+You won’t get far in your change management initiative if your employees are not equipped with the knowledge they need to make and sustain change.
+The more knowledge and training you can give, the more employees will understand the change and see the benefits of making it—and the easier it will be to transfer that knowledge during the next step in the ADKAR change management process.

-If the change will require new processes and procedures, make sure you provide adequate training and mentoring to ensure that operations will run smoothly.
-Document these processes—if employees have a reference to fall back on, they are more likely to follow best practices.
+To build this knowledge, employees will need training and education, experience, access to information, and mentoring.
+For example, if the change will require new processes and procedures, provide adequate training and mentoring to ensure that operations will run smoothly.
+Document these processes to provide a clear resource for employees to reference so they are more likely to follow best practices.
 Visual documentation, such as process flowcharts, can help throughout this stage.

 Bottom line: Train your team and provide resources about new procedures and best practices so employees can successfully implement the change when the time comes.